Akimskate/hometask_lesson_9/README.md

 # hometask_lesson_9

-Simple flutter app for publishind comapnies and vacancies.
+Simple flutter app for publishing comapnies and vacancies.
-In this app implementet http library for making request to API on dedicated server.
+In this app implemented http library for making request to API on dedicated server.

 Architecture - MVC.